eik00d/Reverse_DNS_Shellcode/README.md

     @EGGs = ("bot.vbs","drop.exe")

-So now it "stores" two files in a.zlo.ws and in b.zlo.ws
+So now it "stores" two drop files in a.zlo.ws and in b.zlo.ws

-3) Configure
+3) Configure revdns.pl

         $DOMAIN = "zlo.ws";
         $IPA = "11.11.11.11";